a

 Been there recently?

 A village that once was a rich and grand city full of temples and wells has only a few of them left intact.
-These twenty-odd temples tell a story of grandeur and culture that flourished back in the 10th century during the rule of the Kalyana Chalukyas and the following centuries when other dynasties ruled.
-The Kashi Vishwanatha temple is a masterclass in art.
-So is the Naneshwara Temple.
+These twenty-odd temples, tell a story of grandeur and culture that flourished back in the 10th century during the rule of the Kalyana Chalukyas.
+The Kashi Vishwanatha Temple is a masterclass in art, and so is the Naneshwara Temple.
 The large Basadi (Jain temple) of Attimabbe is an impressive structure as well.
-Every nook and cranny of the village has an ancient temple in some state of decay, welcoming visitors.
+Every nook and corner of the village has an ancient temple in some state of decay, welcoming visitors.
 The Chandramouleshwara temple leaves visitors spellbound with intricate art on the ceiling.
 A thousand years ago, Lakkundi was known as Lokkigundi, and a royal mint was located here, which indicates that it was a major commerce and economic centre.
-Ancient coins found in various parts of the state have the seal “Lokki,” indicating their minting place.
+Ancient coins found in various parts of the state have the seal ‘Lokki’, indicating their minting place.
 Many of the stepped wells have just vanished.
 Four of them have survived the travails of time and give the visitors a picture as to how the vanished ones probably looked.
 The more than 75 inscriptions found here reveal a great past that is unparalleled.
 The Archaeological Survey of India is making big efforts to promote the place as a historical tourist destination.
 Lakkundi is about 12 kilometres from the district headquarters in Gadag.
 The nearest rail connectivity is at Gadag, with Hubballi, 60 kilometres away, being the nearest air connection.

 Nearby Places to See